 - 2. The deck conforms with applicable yard setback requirements. - 3.
 The deck is located not less than ten (10) feet from any detached accessory building. - 4.
-The deck elevation shall be no greater than eight (8) inches over the first floor grade elevation of the main structure.
-(Exception: a deck around a pool may match the height of the pool.) - 5.
-Any additional structures attached to the deck, such as a gazebo or pool, shall be located at least ten (10) feet from any main or accessory structure.
+The deck elevation shall be no greater than eight (8) inches over the first-floor grade elevation of the principal building, except that a deck around a pool may match the height of the pool. - 5.
+Any additional structures attached to the deck, such as a gazebo or pool, shall be located at least ten (10) feet from any principal or accessory building.